mbwolff/WVTI/README.md

-# Word Vector Text Modulator 2
+# Word Vector Topic Generator
 Based on [WVTM](https://github.com/mbwolff/WVTM), a contribution to [2016 NaNoGenMo](https://github.com/NaNoGenMo/2016)

 This repository contains the code and data necessary to generate _Enivrez-vous_modulé_, Baudelaire's prose poem modified with word vectors derived from 117 texts written by Honoré de Balzac.